-If you’ve been looking for an easy summery salad that comes together in less than five minutes, this is it.
+If you've been looking for an easy salad that comes together in less than five minutes, this is it.
 To make it, toss some spinach or baby kale onto a dinner plate and top it with the melon, chicken, and feta.
-Drizzle everything with a bit of EVOO and balsamic and voila; dinner is done!
+Drizzle everything with a bit of EVOO and balsamic, and voila—dinner is done.
 Concerned this meal will leave your tummy rumbling?
 Add a sprinkling of crushed almonds or pepitas to your plate.
-For even more delicious ways to create delicious meals with summer’s sweetest melon, check out these 25 Watermelon Recipes You’ll Crave!

 What You'll Need: Your favorite store-bought hummus, whole wheat or Ezekiel Tortilla pita bread, sliced veggies, sliced grilled chicken

-Sometimes after a long day, the thought of cooking anything is totally exhausting.
-And on those evenings I typically throw some sliced veggies and chicken onto a plate and pair it with some toasted pita bread and hummus.
+Sometimes after a long day, the thought of cooking anything is exhausting.
+And on those evenings, I typically throw some sliced veggies and chicken onto a plate and pair it with some toasted pita bread and hummus.
 It may sound like a glorified snack, and admittedly, it kind of is, but so long as you really fill up your plate with fibrous veggies, your hunger is sure to be quelled.
-Not sure which hummus to nibble on?
-Check out our exclusive report, 22 Best & Worst Popular Hummus Choices!

 Green Lentil Veggie Lasagna

 What You'll Need: Explore Cuisine Green Lentil Lasagne, sliced vegetables, low-sugar jarred tomato sauce, Italian cheeses